-To create a nested category, add a “child” category and select a “parent” category from the ‘Parent’ drop-down menu …
+To create nested categories, add a “child” category and then select a “parent” category from the ‘Parent’ pulldown menu …

-You can also add a new category while creating or editing posts …
+You can also add new categories when creating or editing posts …

 (Add New Category)

-- Enter your new category name (and select a ‘parent’ category if required),
+- Type a new category name (and select a ‘parent’ category if necessary),

 (Add New Category)

-Deleting a category does not delete posts assigned to that category.
-Instead, any posts assigned to deleted categories will be reassigned to the WordPress default category (see further below).
+Removing a category does not delete posts assigned to that category.
+Instead, any posts that were assigned to deleted categories will be reassigned to the default category (see further below).

-You can delete categories individually, or in bulk.
+You can delete WordPress categories individually, or in bulk.

-To remove a specific category, place your mouse over the category and a menu will display containing various options.
-Click Delete to delete the category from your list …
+To remove categories individually, hover over the category you would like to delete and a menu will display containing various options.
+Click the ‘Delete’ link to delete the category from your list …

-A message will pop up asking you to confirm the deletion.
+A message will pop up in your browser asking you to confirm the deletion.
 Click OK to go ahead, or Cancel to stop …

 (Click ‘OK’ to proceed)

-Let’s say that you import product data into your site containing many different categories (e.g. an e-commerce catalog), and you would like to consolidate posts to a single category.
-If there are too many categories to delete one at a time, this is where the bulk delete feature can be useful.
+Let’s say that you import product data into your WordPress site containing a large number of categories (e.g. product manufacturers), and you would like to reduce the number of categories by assigning your imported posts to a single category.
+If there are too many categories to delete individually, this is where the bulk delete feature comes in handy.

-Important: Make sure that any posts that will be affected by deleting categories have been reassigned to an existing or new category.
-For more details on how to reassign post categories, refer to this tutorial: Editing And Deleting A Post
+Important: Make sure that any posts that may be affected when categories are deleted have been reassigned to an existing or new category.
+For more details on reassigning post categories, refer to this tutorial: How To Edit And Delete WordPress Posts

-To delete multiple categories, click the main checkbox next to the ‘Name’ column title.
-This will select all items on the page.
+To bulk delete WordPress categories, click on the main check box in the header row.
+This will select all category items .

-Next, go through the table and unselect categories that you DO NOT want to delete.
-Select/deselect categories by toggling on the check box next to the item.
+Next, go through the table and untick the box next to any categories that you DO NOT want to delete.
+You can select/deselect categories by toggling on the checkbox next to the item.

-After selecting all the category entries you want to delete, select the ‘Delete’ option from the ‘Bulk Actions’ drop menu …
+Once you have ticked all of the entries you would like to delete, choose the ‘Delete’ option from the ‘Bulk Actions’ drop menu …

-(Choose ‘Delete’ from the ‘Bulk Actions’ drop-down menu)
+(Choose the ‘Delete’ option from the ‘Bulk Actions’ drop-down menu)

 (Deleting multiple categories)

-The categories you’ve selected will be removed …
+The categories you’ve selected will be deleted …

-To edit a WordPress post category, do the following:
+To edit a WordPress post category, do this:

-Go to your ‘Categories’ screen, find the item that you would like to edit, then hover over the category name, and click Edit …
+Go to your ‘Categories’ table, locate the category item that needs to be edited, then hover over the category title, and click the ‘Edit’ link …

-This brings up the ‘Edit Category’ panel.
-Edit the category fields, and click Update to save your new details …
+This brings up the ‘Edit Category’ section.
+Make changes to the information in the category fields, and click Update to save your details …

 You can also edit a category using the Quick Edit option.
-Hover over the category title you want to edit and click on Quick Edit …
+Place your mouse over the category title you want to edit and click on Quick Edit …

 Edit your details and click on the ‘Update Category’ button to save your changes …

-Modifying the category slug affects the URL of posts assigned to that category.
-This can lead to “page not found” errors when visitors click on links to posts published elsewhere.
+Important: Modifying the category slug affects the URL of posts published under that category.
+This can lead to “page not found” errors when visitors click on links pointing to posts published elsewhere.

-For this reason, it’s best to invest time into planning your categories before publishing content, and avoid changing the post category slug afterward if at all possible, especially after your site is established.
+For this reason, we recommend investing time into planning your categories before publishing content, and avoid changing the category slug afterward if at all possible, especially after your site is established.

-In WordPress, all posts must be assigned to a category.
-If you do not assign a post to a category, WordPress will automatically attribute your post to a default category called “Uncategorized” …
+In WordPress, every post must be assigned to a category.
+If you do not assign a post to a category, WordPress will assign your post automatically to the default category “Uncategorized” …

 The default category cannot be deleted.

-Publishing posts under a category named ‘Uncategorized’ not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…
+Publishing posts under the ‘Uncategorized’ category not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…

 (Publishing posts under the ‘uncategorized’ category is not recommended)

-Instead of publishing unassigned posts as “uncategorized”, let’s make the category a little more meaningful to your readers and better for search engines too.
+Instead of publishing unassigned posts as “uncategorized”, let’s make the category a little more relevant to your site readers and optimized for search engines too.

-Change the Category Name and Category Slug to a keyword or keyword phrase that will be generally relevant to the main topic of your site.
-For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site an extra SEO boost …
+Change both the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the overall topic of your site.
+For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” to give your site an extra SEO boost …

-(Change ‘Uncategorized’ category to something more meaningful to site visitors and search engines)
+(Change ‘Uncategorized’ category to something more meaningful to visitors and search engines)

-Now, when posts get published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …
+Now, when posts get published under the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …

 Note: The above site has been configured to display SEO-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
-For more details on how to set up search engine-friendly URLs, go here: Improve Your WordPress SEO With SEO-Friendly URLs
+If you need help setting up search engine-friendly URLs, go here: How To Set Up WordPress Permalinks

 Categories – Additional Information

-Let’s take a look at some additional features of post categories:
+Let’s take a look at some of the additional features of post categories: